-As the U.S. economy continues to grow and homeowners find themselves with more disposable income, many are looking to put that cash toward a big remodeling project.
+As the U.S. economy continues to grow and homeowners find themselves with more disposable income, many are looking to put that cash toward a big renovation project.
 According to a report from the Joint Center for Housing Studies of Harvard University, spending on home improvement projects by U.S. homeowners is expected to reach $340 billion in 2018.
 That would be 7.5 percent more than what was spent last year.

 More home renovation projects, though, invite more competition for contractors and therefore mean higher costs on average.
 That’s why it’s important as ever for homeowners to be conscious of how to prepare and budget for a big project.
 With the right work put in ahead of time, it’s possible to save money and enjoy a better end result once the dust has settled.